shaunazzopardi/sweap/README.md

 }
 ````

+### Output Format

+The output of the tool is a controller or counterstrategy in Hanoi-Omega Automata (HOA) format v1, see https://adl.github.io/hoaf/ for documentation about this standard format.

+Using HOA format allows for interoperability with other tools that rely on this standard, e.g. spot (https://spot.lre.epita.fr/), for further analysis and automata manipulation.

+### Correctness

+To validate the correctness of the tool we took several measures:

+  - the output of the tool is model checked against the inputted problem (by default for counterstrategies, and with the `--verify_controller` flag for controllers);
+  - programmatic tests (see `./tests`); and
+  - comparison of realisability results for the given benchmarks with other tools.

 ### Running the Tool

 To run the tool on a symbolic synthesis problem, run the following command in the root directory: